WorkOfStan/prettier-fix/README.md

 # Prettier-Fix

-With the release of Super-Linter 7.0.0, Prettier has become the standard for many file formats, ensuring consistent code styling across your projects.
+With the release of [Super-Linter](https://github.com/super-linter/super-linter) 7.0.0, [Prettier](https://prettier.io/) has become the standard for many file formats, ensuring consistent code styling across your projects.
 Embrace this change and keep your codebase looking sharp by integrating Prettier directly into your workflow.
-While you can still rely on your favorite IDE to apply Prettier's formatting, why not automate the process with this GitHub Action?
+While you can still rely on your favorite IDE to apply Prettier's formatting, why not automate the process with this GitHub Action using vanilla Prettier?

 ### How to Use It